P0GGERSWAG/DIY-CNC/README.md

 https://docs.google.com/document/d/1SkERPSoR8iWG40bx3YqEnEg6MCOHkP-ulHTMdxtHGsY/edit?usp=sharing

 Prices may fluctuate from initial values as time passes.
 It also does not consider taxes and shipping due to the variance.
+Bill of Materials assumes you own a 3d printer already because why are you building a CNC if you don't already own a 3d printer

 To note, the aluminum parts at the end for for a set of custom milled UPGRADES AND not a required part.

 | Part | Cost | Link	| Quantity | Reference Num |